Telecommunications equipment

-Telecommunications equipment (also telecoms equipment or communications equipment) are hardware which are used for the purposes of telecommunications.
+Telecommunications equipment (also telecoms equipment or communications equipment) is a type of hardware which is used for the purposes of telecommunications.
 Since the 1990s the boundary between telecoms equipment and IT hardware has become blurred as a result of the growth of the internet and its increasing role in the transfer of telecoms data.

 Types

 Telecommunications equipment can be broadly broken down into the following categories: